 Here are our 7 best tips for quick relief from sunburn:

 1) Apple Cider Vinegar is an effective treatment for sunburn.
 It helps soothe sunburn pain by balancing the skin’s pH, speeding up the healing process.
 You can either mix together 1 part ACV to 8 parts water, immerse a washcloth with the solution and apply to sunburned skin, or add one cup of apple cider vinegar to a tepid bath and soak in it for 10-30 minutes

 2) Soothing and healing aloe vera is great for immediate relief of sun burn.
-Depending on the severity of the redness, you can try our Spot on Serum for an instant cooling effect, but also our ready-made soothing lotion as a general after sun lotion.
+Depending on the severity of the redness, you can try our Spot on Serum for an instant cooling effect, but also our organic body lotion as a general after sun lotion.
 Drink plenty of water, take a cool shower and then apply lotion.

 3) A go-to treatment for sunburn on the face is natural yogurt.
 As it a natural anti-inflammatory, it helps to reduce the burning sensation.
 Make sure to go for an organic, full-fat yogurt – apply to gauze or cotton pad and apply to burn for 15 minutes.

 4) Go green and bring some vegetables to the rescue!
 On especially bad patches of sunburn, gently rub a slice of cucumber on the area – they contain compounds which help reduce swelling and draw out the burn!

 5) Preventing sunburn - if possible - is of course the best advice.
 A good body lotion, free from artificial fragrance, is always good for short-term and after-sun exposure, not only to moisturise, but to offer some soothing and protective qualities.
 Our organic body butter has sun protective sea buckthorn, shea butter, coconut oil and extra virgin olive fruit oils.